Ultimate Play the Game: Rare Limited

-Shortly before the US Gold buyout, the name of another company "Rare Limited" began appearing on the credits of Ultimate releases.
+Shortly before the US Gold buyout, the name of another company, "Rare Limited", began appearing on the credits of Ultimate releases.
 This was in fact another company set up by the Stampers to develop for Ultimate, but not be subject to any Ultimate takeover.
-Rare (initially under the banner Rare: Designs on the Future) would evolve after Ultimate's demise into a prolific developer for the Nintendo Entertainment System.
-This led Nintendo to purchase a stake in the company, whose success was furthered with such classic SNES and Nintendo 64 releases as Donkey Kong Country and Goldeneye 007.
-In 2002 Rare was purchased outright by Microsoft for US$377 million, a record fee for a video game developer, and currently develops games for the Xbox One console.
-At the end of 2006 Tim and Chris Stamper left Rare to "pursue other opportunities", ending a 24-year involvement in developing home video games.
+Rare (initially under the banner Rare: Designs on the Future) would evolve, after Ultimate's demise, into a prolific developer for the Nintendo Entertainment System.
+This led Nintendo to purchase a stake in the company, whose success was furthered with such classic SNES and Nintendo 64 releases as Donkey Kong Country and GoldenEye 007.
+In 2002, Rare was purchased outright by Microsoft for US$377 million, a record fee for a video game developer, and develops games for the Xbox One console.
+At the end of 2006, Tim and Chris Stamper left Rare to "pursue other opportunities", ending a 24-year involvement in developing home video games.